FIameCaster/prism-code-editor/readme.md

 ## Why?

 There are multiple fully featured code editors for the web such as Monaco, Ace and CodeMirror.
-While these are awesome, they have a large footprint and are likely overkill for code examples, forms or small playgrounds where you won't display large documents.
+While these are awesome, they have a large footprint and are likely overkill for code examples, forms, playgrounds or anywhere you won't display large documents.

 ## How?

 This library overlays syntax highlighted code over a `<textarea>`.
 Libraries like [CodeFlask](https://github.com/kazzkiq/CodeFlask), [react-simple-code-editor](https://github.com/react-simple-code-editor/react-simple-code-editor) and many others have been doing this for years, but this library offers some distinct advantages:

-- It patches Prism's core, so it no longer relies on global variables and strips away unneeded methods making it less than 40% the size.
+- It uses a trimmed Prism's core less than ⅓ the size that no longer relies on global variables.
 - It re-exports Prism's languages that now automatically import their required dependencies and embedded languages are resolved at runtime.
 - It splits the highlighted code into lines.
 This makes it easy to add line numbers, highlight a line and only update changed lines in the DOM for efficient updates.
 - The core is light as a feather with a wide array of [extensions](#extensions) you can choose from and multiple events to listen to.